tagtag

 Physical pain and suffering: Compensation for medical expenses does not consider pain and suffering.
 Because these are subjective factors, insurance companies and the court rely on objective factors to help determine the extent of your pain and suffering.
 These can include the type of disease, if it is expected to be fatal, or the length of recovery.

-Punitive damages: Punitive damages are intended to punish the defendant and prevent further future misconduct.
+Punitive damages: Punitive damages are intended to punish the defendant and prevent future misconduct.
 These are generally only awarded when the conduct was malicious or intentional.

 Your actions after receiving a diagnosis may also impact the compensation awarded.
 For example, the court expects that after diagnosis, you will follow your doctor’s orders, take all prescribed medication, and see all necessary specialists.
 If you do not, it may indicate to the court that the disease is not as bad as you say it is.

-Asbestos Risks for Boilermakers
+Risks for Boilermakers With Asbestos Exposure

 Whether the boilers used wood, oil, coal, or gas, they all produced large volumes of heat.
 The machinery needed to be insulated and fireproofed.
 Asbestos was considered the perfect material.
 The carcinogen could be found in: